TaalVerena/cuppa-cake/README.md

 The primary colours used are **Seaside Mist** and **Sweet Blush**, creating a vibrant and inviting atmosphere.

 The combination of aqua and pink creates a visually pleasing contrast that is both modern and approachable.
-These colors work together to reflect the brand's identity—bringing together the freshness and reliability of aqua with the warmth and playfulness of pink.
-This color scheme is designed to appeal to a wide audience, conveying both professionalism and a sense of fun, making the online shopping experience enjoyable and engaging.
+These colours work together to reflect the brand's identity—bringing together the freshness and reliability of aqua with the warmth and playfulness of pink.
+This colour scheme is designed to appeal to a wide audience, conveying both professionalism and a sense of fun, making the online shopping experience enjoyable and engaging.

 #### Seaside Mist (Aqua):